davawen/keal/README.md

 # Keal

-A fast application launcher, that works under wayland, with the convenience and extensibility of ULauncher, but without the occasional slowness, and that is easier to extend.
+A fast application launcher with native support for wayland, made easy to extend.

 ## Installation